 The student is expected to oversee scheduling their examination in coordination with both their Supervisory Committee and the GAO.
 Note that the UF Graduate School has deadlines for defense dates, so these should be reviewed prior to scheduling the oral examination.
 The student must work with the GAO to coordinate the examination by submitting a completed Doctoral Dissertation Oral Defense Announcement Form at least 1 month in advance of the planned defense date.
 A public announcement will then be generated using this information and circulated and a room suitable for broad attendance will be used.
 GAO generate the exam approval form and the ETD form with the information provided on the Doctoral Dissertation Oral Defense Announcement Form.
+To reserve a room in the Biomedical Science building, (BMS) or the New Engineering Building (NEB) conference room 325 students must submit a request to Requests@bme.ufl.edu.
 The exam approval form and ETD form are sent directly to your committee members days before your oral examination via DocuSign.
 There is normally a signing order in which the chair signs first, then members, then external members.
 The forms are sent via two different DocuSign processes.
 Graduation may be delayed for those who do not adhere to these rules.